 Dance shoes: Most problems associated with dances injuries are caused by incorrect fitting dance shoes.
 Ensuring your shoes are sized correctly will reduce pressure and skin irritations.
 Supportive, quality shoes will fully support your feet during dance movements.
 Your dance shoes should be used exclusively for dance and not outside the dance studio.

 Recovery: Rest and recovery after suffering a foot-related dance injury is essential for healing.
-Your Podiatrist can develop a treatment and recovery plan specifically suited for your dance activity and injury.
+Your Podiatrist can develop a care management and recovery plan specifically suited for your dance activity and injury.
 Slowly returning to dance after time off is necessary to prevent injury recurrence.

 My FootDr’s top tips to help dancer’s stay on their feet: